molmod/yaff/doc/ug_sampling.rst

 virial tensor).
 All algorithms below are only relying on this basic interface.

 Most of the algorithms are extensible through so-called `hooks`.
-These hooks are pieces of code that can be plugged into a basic algorithm (like an NVE integrator) to add functionality like writing trajectory files, sampling other ensembles or computing statistical properties on the fly.
+These hooks are pieces of code that can be plugged into a basic algorithm (like a Verlet integrator) to add functionality like writing trajectory files, sampling other ensembles or computing statistical properties on the fly.